sakschools/saks-fairways/content/hm/index.md

 ---
 title: HEAD TEACHER'S MESSAGE
 ---
-## Mr. Lubogo Steven – Head Teacher
+## Mr. Mulamogi Bashir – Head Teacher

 Welcome to fairways primary school- Kireka, a school that offers holistic and quality primary education in Uganda.
 Our children excel in National exams with only first grades and we are proud of this.